Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

 Strategies: 7 (Backtested with last 5 years of historical data -  daily and hourly), Machine learning and classifications tasks.

-Value Prop: Dynamic Stock Allocation, Real Time, Bidirection (Can Handle both Bull and Bearish Market Conditions), No Manual Intervention and Scalable to multi cloud environments,
+Value Prop: Dynamic Stock Allocation, Real Time, Bidirection (Can Handle both Bull and Bearish Market Conditions), No Manual Intervention and Scalable to multi cloud environments and fintech AI market scanner.

 **Cloud Cost Estimates:**